almet/markdown-doc/articles/dependency-injection.md

 dependencies of our classes.

-If you know the [abstract factory pattern](http://en.wikipedia.org/wiki/Abstract_factory), you can see the schema as a confguration when the container is the factory itself (or a kind of).
+If you know the [abstract factory pattern](http://en.wikipedia.org/wiki/Abstract_factory), you can see the schema as a configuration when the container is the factory itself (or a kind of).

 Schema contains all information about methods we have to call in order to